Mixed (hotels, tents)

 From our campsite, the 4/6WD truck heads north around the edge of a large lake that lies in the unfilled eastern crescent of the Gorely caldera.
 From the lake flats, the walk up the huge shield volcano, we’ll cross a mix of grassy tundra with dwarf willows and bare strips of basaltic lava and lava flow formations.

 Our picnic lunch will be laid out on the shelf just below the top.
 The magnificent panoramic view in front of us looks out over a sudden, vertical descent into the active crater.
 Over 100m down, a hot acidic lake has active fumaroles around its margin and beneath the surface, thanks to Gorely’s recent steam eruptions.

 Afterwards, we’ll return to the campsite via the outward route.
 Dinner will be enjoyed back at the camp.

-Today marks our final day in Kamchatka!
 After breakfast, you’ll be transferred to the airport.
-Hotel check out at 12pm, so please have it mind when planning your departure.
+Hotel check-out at 12pm, so please have it mind when planning your departure.

 Full board (B,L,D)

-Airport arrival and departure group transfers, all transportation on tour (coach, 6wd truck, boat)
+Airport arrival and departure group transfers, all transportation on tour (coach, 6wd truck)

 Local English-speaking guide, helper, chef, experienced drivers

-All activities indicated in the itinerary (except optional helicopter flight to Kuril Lake)
+All activities indicated in the itinerary (except optional on day 2)

 *Russian visa can be arranged by 56th Parallel for an additional cost (for Australian citizens only).
 Apply for comprehensive visa service here.